zipvilization/Zipvilization/status/index.md

 Genesis can occur through the deployment and activation of the fundamental on-chain system.

-The other systems are layers of observation, canonical interpretation, analysis and representation built around that state.
+SolumWorld, SolumTools and SolumView are layers of canonical interpretation, observation, analysis and representation built around that underlying state.

 > **Zipvilization can emerge from Genesis alone.**

-Infrastructure can improve how deeply we observe and experience it.
+Infrastructure can improve how deeply we observe, interpret and experience it.

 Infrastructure does not create its underlying history.